Privacy and security

 What is 'personal information'?

-We also collect information about how you use our products, including transaction and payment information, and details of any contact you have with our staff.
-We may also collect information regarding your internet activity (including your location) when you use our website or online services.
+We also collect and hold information about how you use our products and consume our services, including transaction and payment information, and details of any contact you have with our staff.
+We may also collect information regarding your internet activity (including your location) when you use our website, mobile app or online services.

 Why do we collect personal information?

 As a general rule, the collection, holding and use of your personal information will be necessary for us to provide you with particular services.
 This includes:

 - assess your application for our products and services